 How Long Should Your Resume Be?

-How long should your resume be?
+Sometimes it can be difficult to decide on how long your resume should be.
 Thankfully this is among the easier resume questions to answer, since the answer is pretty much the same in pretty much any situation.
 In short, your resume should probably be about one to three pages, and the shorter, the better.